Team-8-App/CEN4010-Team-8/README.md

 - Backend Database: A Database of your choice to store the data which can only be accessed by the API.

 # GitHub Integrations
-AWS Connector for Github and AWS Amplify
+AWS Connector for Github

 # Languages and Frameworks
 - Languages: Python, Javascript
 - Database: MySQL
 - Frameworks: Flask and Django
-- Other Apps: AWS Amplify, AWS Cognito, AWS Lambda, and Amazon API Gateway
+- Other Apps: AWS Lightsail and AWS Lambda

 # Installations and Setup
 Open terminal and type in the command: